A Dang Good Clean, For Your Dang Good Place!

 What does it mean to You to Organize the Home?

-A vision, or more specifically a decluttering vision board is a powerful way to begin.
-Making changes often starts with an idea or mindset.
+A vision, or more specifically, a decluttering vision board is a powerful way to begin.
+Making changes often starts with an idea or a mindset.
 Let your imagination flow.

-What do clear surfaces and floors look like?
-What if everything had a specific purpose and resting place?
+What do cleared surfaces and floors look like?
+What if everything had a specific purpose and a resting place?
 What if you opened cupboards and knew exactly what was in them because the contents were orderly?

 Set your Mind to Effectively Organize the Home.

 Having sat with your vision (or vision board) for a while, it is time to set your intentions and organization goals.
 What do you want to achieve?
-You may want to break this down into small, manageable tasks.
-Tasks you set over a year for example.
+You prefer to break this down into small, manageable tasks.
+Tasks you set over a year, for example.

-Keep in mind what your home might look like when you are fully finished.
+A good rule of thumb is if it takes less than 10 minutes, just do it now.
+Clearing mail piles, wiping down kitchen counters, and resetting entryways are quick wins that instantly make your home feel calmer.
+Imagine what your home might look like when you are finished.
 Journal about the challenges you might face.
 How are you going to let go of sentimental items that are simply that – sentimental – but are no longer serving any real purpose?

-Alternatively, you might want to focus on one space at a time.
-Nevertheless, whatever you decide, focus on your achievements rather than on what is left to do.
+Alternatively, you could focus on one space at a time.
+Regardless of your decision, focus on your achievements, not on what you still need to do.

 Preparing to Organize the Home.

-Next, a plan is wise – with or without a timeline.
-Timelines can create pressure, so perhaps your plan can just be steps: high-level steps, mid-level steps and baby steps.
-Maybe each step is just 20 minutes a day with you checking off each step as you do it or itemizing what you did that day to declutter.
+Next, a plan is wise, with or without a timeline.
+Because timelines can create pressure, maybe your plan could simply consist of high-level, mid-level, and baby steps.
+Maybe each step is just 20 minutes a day, with you checking off each task as you do it or itemizing what you did that day to declutter.
 Then watch your list grow!

 Gathering Essential Tools and Supplies.